bbauska/meta-react-basics/README.md

 Immutability makes complex features much easier to implement.
 Later in this tutorial, you will implement a "time travel" feature that lets you review the game's history and "jump back" to past moves.
-This functionality isn't specific to games---an ability to undo and redo certain actions is a common requirement for apps.
+This functionality isn't specific to games--an ability to undo and redo certain actions is a common requirement for apps.
 Avoiding direct data mutation lets you keep previous versions of the data intact, and reuse them later.